CSCI 2952T: An Algorithmist’s Toolkit

 Multiplicative Weights

-Dec 10 (Tues) Fast Multi-Commodity Flow
+Dec 10 (Tues) Fast Multi-Commodity Flow (Guest Lecture by Richard) Richard’s notes

 Homeworks